rcmdnk/ec2/README.md

   --template-id, -T                  Assign template id.
 If not given, not
                                      templated is used.
 If 'select' is passed, it is selected interactively.
-  --user-data, -U                    user data file for luanch (run-instances),
+  --user-data, -U                    user data file for launch (run-instances),
                                      e.g: file:///path/to/your/user/data/script
   --verbose, -v                      Set 1 to run as verbose mode (show
                                      executing commands.)